About Nanny Scams

 Bait and Switch: a great-sounding nanny turns out to be booked, but for a fee she'll refer you!

-A UC Berkeley student "K" posted regularly on BPN 2021-2023 listing all the qualities a parent could wish for in an after-school babysitter, or for summers or date nights.
-She was a student athlete, she had 6 years of experience providing childcare at a gym, she had a car and would drive the kids anywhere, and she had a very flexible schedule.
-She posted frequently and many parents sent her inquiries each time she posted.
-After a time, a parent complained to BPN that when she had expressed interest in hiring K, she was told that K was booked up but K knew of other students who would be interested, and K would refer the parent for a fee.
-BPN canceled K's free student subscription and explained that nanny referral businesses must purchase a business subscription.
-K later subscribed as a nanny under a different email address but her account is flagged so that BPN can review her activity carefully.
+A UC Berkeley student "K" posted regularly on BPN 2021-2023 listing all the qualities a parent could wish for in an after-school babysitter.
+She was a UC Berkeley student, a student athlete, had 6 years of experience providing childcare at a gym, had a car and would drive the kids anywhere, and she had a very flexible schedule for after school, date nights, weekends and summer.
+K posted frequently saying she was available and many parents sent her inquiries each time she posted.
+A parent complained to BPN that when she had contacted K, she told her that she was all booked up but she knew of other students who would be interested.
+For a fee, K would refer the parent to other UC Berkeley babysitters.
+BPN canceled K's free student subscription and explained that nanny referral businesses must identify themselves as such and purchase a business subscription.
+K later subscribed as a nanny under a different email address.

 • Please contact BPN if someone is using a nanny or student account to refer parents to other babysitters.